krimohshu/weatherangularapp/README.md

 ## Information about Application
 This programme gives weather data based on location search criteria.
 When a user searches for a valid location on the main page, the programme displays weather information.
-This weather data is provided by a Spring Boot api that accesses a third-party weather API internally.
+<br>This weather data is provided by a Spring Boot api that accesses a third-party weather API internally.
 The third-party API can be found at api.weatherapi.com.

-The Angular APP is running on http://localhost:4200/ The Springboot is running on http://localhost:8181/
+The Angular APP is running on http://localhost:4200/
+<br>The Springboot is running on http://localhost:8181/

 ![img.png](img.png)

-from 3rd party weather API,

 ## Further help